arihub/peppercarrot-metadata/README.md

 # peppercarrot-metadata
-Community-created Metadata of Pepper &amp; Carrot and Its Episodes.
+Community-driven Metadata of Pepper &amp; Carrot and Its Episodes.

 The data is written in JSON format.